datopian/ckan-ng-harvest/docker.md

 ## Define environment variables

 Set you values at the _environment_ section at the _docker-compose.yaml_ file.

+At _services.webserver.environment_ you should define CKAN_API_KEY and CKAN_BASE_URL.
+This points to the CKAN instance you need to harvest to.

 ## Run Airflow + Harvester